 More information you need to know about Student Finance England funding

-- The maximum amount of loan you’d receive in placement year if you live at home is £2155, as opposed to £2874 if you’re living elsewhere.
-You’ll get more if you’re staying in London, up to £4035.
-If you choose an unpaid placement that entitles you to full funding and you are eligible for any grants for dependents.
-You should continue to receive that additional support in your placement year.
+The maximum amount of loan you’d receive in a placement year if you live at home is £2205, as opposed to £2940 if you’re living elsewhere.
+You’ll get more if you’re staying in London, up to £4128.
+If you choose an unpaid placement that entitles you to full funding and you are eligible for any grants for dependents, you should continue to receive that additional support in your placement year.
+You might be entitled to full funding if your unpaid placement falls within one of the below categories:

 Postgraduates applying for external funding